 \subsection{Code Function Extraction}

-Given the collected repositories, we perform function-level parsing of source code to construct code units suitable for semantic modeling.
-Specifically, we parse Python source code using Abstract Syntax Trees (ASTs) and extract function-level code snippets.
+Given the software repositories, we perform function-level parsing of source code to construct semantically meaningful code units.
+Specifically, Python source code is analyzed using abstract syntax trees (AST), from which function-level code snippets are extracted.

-Function-level granularity strikes a balance between semantic completeness and manageable input length, making it well-suited for the paper-code consistency detection task.
-For each function, we retain the complete function body as the primary representation and additionally record metadata such as function names, file paths, and associated comments.
-These auxiliary signals provide useful semantic cues for both model training and manual annotation.
+Function-level granularity strikes a balance between semantic completeness and manageable input length, making it well-suited for the paper–code consistency detection task.
+For each function, we retain the full function body as the primary representation, along with auxiliary metadata such as function name, file path, and comments.
+These additional features provide useful semantic cues that facilitate both model training and human annotation.

-Furthermore, we apply normalization procedures to the code, such as removing blank lines and redundant formatting tokens, to ensure consistency in input representation.
-Ultimately, each software project is represented as a collection of function-level code units, where each function serves as a candidate implementation unit in the subsequent matching process.
+We also apply standard normalization procedures, such as removing empty lines and redundant formatting symbols, to ensure consistency of input sequences.
+As a result, each software project is represented as a collection of functions, where each function serves as a potential implementation unit for subsequent sentence–code alignment.